groovycode-xyz/taschengeld/requirements/codingPrinciples.md

 - Follow Tailwind's utility-first approach.
 - Create custom utility classes in the Tailwind config when necessary.
 - Maintain a consistent color palette and design system using Tailwind's theme customization.

+---

+By following these coding principles and rules, the BudgetMaster project will maintain high standards of quality, security, and performance.